 What COVID-19 testing do we offer?

-We offer two different types of tests – Diagnostic (Molecular PCR & Antigen) and Antibody.
+We offer two different types of Diagnostic tests – Molecular RT-PCR & Antigen.

 What are the types of COVID-19 testing available, and how long for the results?

 - Molecular RT-PCR (anterior nasal swab) – this Nucleic acid test will detect if you are actively infected with COVID-19/SARS-CoV-2.
 The test is performed in the clinic with our Point-of-Care Testing Laboratory, using an automated multiplexed nucleic acid test assay with real-time polymerase chain reaction technology on the Roche cobas Liat platform.
 This test is FDA Emergency Use Authorization approved.
 Click this link for more information – Roche Patient Fact Sheet

 - Results in 20 minutes

 - If you are traveling and are required proof of a COVID test, this is often the most accepted type.

 - SARS Antigen FIA (nasal swab) – a rapid test (15-minute results) performed in-clinic with a nasal swab to detect if you are actively infected with Covid-19.
 Test results are provided using the Sofia 2 analyzer by Quidel, which is FDA Emergency Use Authorization approved.
 Click this link for more information – Quidel Antigen Patient Fact Sheet

 - Results in 15 minutes

 - Although these newer diagnostic antigen tests are faster to run, they are less sensitive and less specific and have a higher chance of missing an active infection, and negative antigen test results must be confirmed by a molecular test.

 Yes, if you are symptomatic.
 Insurance coverage is provided with no cost-sharing during the Public Health Emergency (PHE) period, except self-funded plans with specific payer payment policies.
 Contact your plan directly if you have questions.